s-ven/gradle-archetype-plugin/README.md

 ### Template Folder
 Default to: `src/main/resources/templates`

-Can be override by `-Dtemplates=your-template-folder`
+Can be overridden by `-Dtemplates=your-template-folder`

 ### Generated Project(s) Folder
 Default to: `generated`